Log In

 University of Bristol flood models estimated that up to 60 million Americans are at risk from flooding rivers.

-The UK institution said that average flood losses have increased steadily to nearly $10 billion annually.
-The National Flood Insurance Programme is some $25 billion in debt, not counting the projected $16 billion cost of hurricanes Harvey and Irma last year.
+The UK institution said that average flood losses had increased steadily to nearly $10 billion annually.
+The National Flood Insurance Programme is $25 billion in debt, not counting the projected $16 billion cost of hurricanes Harvey and Irma last year.

-KCC said their flood model provides a high-resolution view of both coastal flooding from storm surge and inland flooding from extreme rainfall.
+KCC said their flood model provided a high-resolution view of both coastal flooding from storm surge and inland flooding from extreme rainfall.

-The model includes a catalogue of over 100,000 flood intensity footprints created and stored at 30-metre resolution along with thousands of vulnerability functions accounting for important property features, such as building construction, height, first floor elevation, type of basement, wet and dry flood proofing, and other secondary characteristics.
+The model includes a catalogue of more than 100,000 flood-intensity footprints created and stored at 30-metre resolution along with thousands of vulnerability functions accounting for important property features, such as building construction, height, first-floor elevation, type of basement, wet and dry flood proofing, and other secondary characteristics.

-Daniel Ward, KCC senior director of Model Development said Version 2.0 includes many enhancements, including the incorporation of the effects of climate change to date, which he said has led to an increase in the frequency and severity of coastal and inland flooding.
+Daniel Ward, KCC senior director of Model Development, said Version 2.0 included many enhancements, including the incorporation of the effects of climate change to date, which he said had led to an increase in the frequency and severity of coastal and inland flooding.

 Dr Ward said: “The updated model also explicitly represents urban drainage systems, which is especially important for coastal cities like Miami and Tampa.”